What Is Cervical Spondylosis?

 Cervical spondylosis is the medical term for the degenerative (arthrosic) changes that affect the intervertebral discs, facet joints, and vertebral bodies of the cervical spine.
 It is a universal aging process — practically inevitable with advancing age — but it does not always cause symptoms.

-The cervical spine supports the weight of the head (approximately 5 kg), allows wide mobility (flexion, extension, rotation, and lateral inclination), and protects the spinal cord.
+The cervical spine supports the head's weight (approximately 5 kg), allows wide mobility (flexion, extension, rotation, and lateral tilt), and protects the spinal cord.
 This balance between mobility and protection makes the cervical region particularly vulnerable to degenerative processes.

 Universal Process

-Part of the natural aging of the spine — changes begin around 25-30 years of age
+Part of the spine's natural aging — changes begin around age 25-30

 Modern Factor